mtateeeee/recipe_sharing_platform/README.md

 ## Main Workflow

-1. Viewer: Visits Home / Recipes → Views the list and details of Approved recipes.
+1. **Viewer** : Visits Home / Recipes → Views the list and details of Approved recipes.

-2. User: Logs in → Posts a recipe (cover image, ingredients, steps) → Recipe stays in Pending status within "My Recipes."
+2. **User** : Logs in → Posts a recipe (cover image, ingredients, steps) → Recipe stays in Pending status within "My Recipes."

-3. Admin: Logs in → Accesses Admin Dashboard → Approves or Rejects recipes.
+3. **Admin** : Logs in → Accesses Admin Dashboard → Approves or Rejects recipes.
 Approved recipes are then publicly displayed on the homepage and the Recipes gallery.